pietdaniel/ddmon/README.md

 `ddmon` is a simple means to manage Datadog monitors via templates + terraform.
 It is opinionated on the structure of a monitor.
-It allows for monitors to be used through templates.
+It allows for terse YAML monitor definitions.

 # TODO